theplatapi/ClimateStationVisualizer/README.md

 #Climate Station Visualizer

 ##How to install
-1. Install node.js `brew install node`
+1. Install node.js.
+For a Mac with Homebrew just run `brew install node`.
 2. Run `npm install`.
-This will take a few minutes and your fans will start running.
+If using Windows make sure that git bash is installed to run the postinstall script.
 3. Run `npm start`
-4. Go to `localhost:8080` in your browser to see the project.
+4. Go to `localhost:8080` in your browser to see the project. `http://localhost:8080/webpack-dev-server/` will automatically recompile when code changes.

+##How to deploy
+* This assumes you were able to get it running locally.
+1. `npm run deploy`
+2. The `/public` directory has everything needed to run the site.
+Now find a server or service to deliver these files.
+   Recommended setup is using AWS S3.
+Just copy the folder's contents into a bucket and configure it.

 ##How to navigate
 * Click and hold to turn the earth.